 When your pet fish is your only co-worker

-Although you may think you’d never miss them, those little water-cooler chats and happy-hour gossip help to give a sense of community, and the opportunity to socialize.
-People’s workplaces are often the center of their social circle, so when you choose to work remotely you’ll usually need to find another way of creating camaraderie.
+There are probably a few things you thought you’d never miss.
+Maybe those little water-cooler chats and the happy-hour gossip.
+They are huge in giving a sense of community, and the opportunity to socialize.
+People’s workplaces are often the center of their social circle.
+When you choose to work remotely you’ll usually need to find another way of creating camaraderie.

 I personally have a rotation of my local coffee shop in the morning, then move to a coworking space in the afternoon.
-Though I am almost 100% of the time plugged into to noise canceling headphones the simple presence of other people working around me gives me about as much of the “coworker” vibe as I need.
-Others though may be less of an introvert than I am, so sage advice I’ve heard from various remote workers is to find local meetups, join a club, or pick up a new hobby that will give you fresh faces to interact with on a weekly basis.
+Though I am almost 100% of the time plugged into to noise-canceling headphones, the simple presence of other people working around me gives me about as much of the “coworker” vibe as I need.
+Others though may be less of an introvert than I am.
+Some sage advice I’ve heard from various remote workers is to find local meetups, join a club, or pick up a new hobby that will give you fresh faces to interact with on a weekly basis.

 Working from… wherever